 - Late night entry: please ensure you always check the arrangements for late night entry in the event your hotel closes the main door at a specified time.

-- Christmas and New Year in hotels: special Christmas dinners and festivities are usually offered in all half-board hotels and are included in the holiday price.
-Please note that formal dress is often expected in the larger, more exclusive hotels for Christmas and New Year, (usually 4 and 5 Crystal rated hotels).
+- Christmas and New Year in hotels: Special Christmas dinners and festivities are usually offered in all half-board hotels and are included in the holiday price.
+Please note that formal dress is often expected in the larger, more exclusive hotels for Christmas and New Year, (usually 4 and 5 Thomson rated hotels).

 If you arrive after 10pm it is likely that a cold platter will be provided and if you have an early morning departure hotels may not be able to provide a full breakfast.
 Sometimes hotels may allocate tables on a shared basis and in some countries, particularly Italy, it is common for individual napkins to be re-used if clean and re-presented in a personalised envelope.

-Vegetarian/special diets: vegetarianism is still relatively uncommon in some areas of Europe, particularly in Italy and Eastern Europe, so customers requesting such meals may find choice limited in some hotels.
-Similarly, it may be difficult for some hotels to cater for the needs of customers with strict special diets.
+Vegetarian/special diets: Vegetarianism is still relatively uncommon in some areas of Europe, particularly in France and Eastern Europe, so customers requesting such meals may find choice limited in some hotels.
+Similarly gluten free diets are sometimes less catered for in Italy.
+It may be difficult for some hotels to cater for the needs of customers with strict special diets.

 If you have any special dietary requirements it is important that you request these at the time of booking.

 Eastern Europe offers exceptional value.
 However, it should be noted that standards cannot be compared with those found in Western European destinations.
 Whilst some hotels boast a good range of facilities, they may not always be of a comparable standard to Western